Getting outside of China

 SSH Proxy

-Another way to bypass the Great Firewall is to ssh’s dynamic port forwarding feature if you have an ssh access to a server outside of China. ssh then acts as a SOCKS server, and just change the browser connection to connect to the SOCKS server on localhost.
+Another way to bypass the Great Firewall is to use SSH’s dynamic port forwarding feature if you have SSH access to a server outside of China.
+SSH then acts as a SOCKS server; just change the browser connection to connect to the SOCKS server on localhost.

 $ ssh -C -D LOCAL_PORT login@remoteserver # use -C for compression

-The problem is that the Great Firewall seems to detect ssh connections and drop packets on the way.
-This results in high packet loss rate, and the ssh connection needs to be restarted frequently just after a few minutes.
+The problem is that the Great Firewall seems to detect SSH connections and drop packets along the way.
+This results in a high packet loss rate, and the SSH connection needs to be restarted frequently, often just after a few minutes.

 OpenVPN